-Building the global result component
+8.4.3.1 Building the global result component

-For the responses of any of the three protocols specified in the present document, if the server has not been able to process the request, it shall generate a result component with its result major set to a value indicating the cause of the failure, as specified in clause 4.1.7 of [1].
-Under these circumstances this component shall not have a result minor component.If the server has been able to successfully process the request the following requirements apply.
+For the responses of any of the three protocols specified in the present document, if the server has not been able to process the request, it shall generate a result component with its result major set to a value indicating the cause of the failure, as specified in clause 4.1.7 of DSS-X core v2.0 [1].
+Under these circumstances this component shall not have a result minor component.

+NOTE 1: According to DSS-X core v2.0 [1], when the server is able to complete the processing of the signatures requested, i.e., when it has been able to retrieve and validate all of them, and regardless whether all of them are valid or not, the result major of the result component is urn:oasis:names:tc:dss:1.0:resultmajor:Success, and whose minor result may have different values depending on the results of the processing.
+Otherwise, the server does not process any signature and returns a result major different than the former one indicating the reasons preventing the processing, without any result minor.

+If the server has been able to successfully process the request the following requirements apply.

-NOTE 1: In the former sentence "the server has been able to successfully process the request " means that the request was fully correct, that the server correctly understood it, and that the server tried to process (validate, augment, or validate-and-augment depending on the protocol) all the signatures identified in the request.
+NOTE 2: In the former sentence "the server has been able to successfully process the request " means that the request was fully correct, that the server correctly understood it, and that the server tried to process (validate, augment, or validate-and-augment depending on the protocol) all the signatures identified in the request.
 See the rest of this clause (for cases where the response does not contain any signature processing results container), and clauses 8.4.2, and 8.4.3.6 (for cases where the response contains one or more signature processing results containers) for more details on how to report on each process applied to each signature.